 - Pulling action engages the parasympathetic nervous system, this allowing a deep relaxation to move through the entire body.

-Strengthens the immune system by promoting the flow of lymphatic fluid
+- Strengthens the immune system by promoting the flow of lymphatic fluid

-Treats excess heat conditions, fever, stress, depression and anxiety.
+- Treats excess heat conditions, fever, stress, depression and anxiety

-Suction Cups create a vacuum and then placed on the area of the body.
+Suction Cups create a vacuum and then placed on the painful area of the body.
 The vacuum created by the heat dispels dampness from the body, warms the qi and reduces swelling.

-Cupping may be applied to neck, shoulders, upper arms, back, sacral area, abdomen, hip, thigh and calves.
+Medium, Strong, Massage available Cupping may be applied to neck, shoulders, upper arms, back, sacral area, abdomen, hip, thigh and calves.

 The Difference Between Bruising and Cupping Discoloration Bruising is caused by impact trauma with capillary breakage and a reactionary rush of fluids to the damaged location due to the tissue injury.

 In correctly performed suction cup therapy, the temporary cupping discoloration that results, also known as “sha,” is NOT painful or due to a compression injury.
 Although the discoloration may appear as a ‘bruise,’ it evolves through a different mechanism.
 Traditional Chinese Medicine regards the appearance of sha as an indication that toxins and stagnation are being pulled to the surface of the body, restoring healthy Qi and blood flow below.